John Della Volpe

 John Della Volpe is an American pollster, author, and advisor to Joe Biden's 2020 election campaign.
 He is the director of polling at the Harvard Kennedy School Institute of Politics and the founder of Cambridge's SocialSphere, a public opinion research firm focusing on Gen Z and Millennials.
 Della Volpe is also an MSNBC contributor.

 Polling

 Della Volpe has conducted focus groups with Millennials and Gen Z voters.

 Millennials

 Della Volpe pinned Obama's drop in support among Millennials in polls in 2013 to unmet expectations and passion.
 In 2015, Della Volpe described Millennials as "a more cynical generation when it comes to political institutions."

 Gen Z

 Della Volpe has been called the "Gen Z whisperer."
 His book "Fight," published in January 2022, details the defining political issues of American Generation Z voters, as well as comparing the cohort to their Millennial counterparts.
-Della Volpe said Zoomers were distinct in a few ways from previous generations, notably a lack of political optimism for the future of America, a rise in anxiety and other mental health issues, and the group's nearly 2 to 1 support for Democrats over Republicans.
+Della Volpe said Zoomers were distinct in a few ways from previous generations, notably a lack of political optimism for the future of America, a rise in anxiety and other mental health issues, and the group's then-nearly 2 to 1 support for Democrats over Republicans.